nikochiko/cockblocker/README.md

 # cockblocker

-cockblocker (named after a scene in the Seth Rogen movie Superbad) is a Python script that that will block certain websites (configurable) by setting them to some other IP in `/etc/hosts`.
+cockblocker (named after a scene in the movie Superbad) is a Python script that that will block certain websites (configurable) by setting them to some other IP in `/etc/hosts`.
 If a change to one of the block listed hosts is detected by cockblocker (it polls), it will once again set that back to the blocking IP.